zhenyaluchaninov/PS_project/Important Docs PS_project/Frontend_Migration_Plan.md

 Blocks are just thematic groups.
 They do not strictly define execution order, but steps are ordered as if a developer was building and testing from scratch.

+Planning note: Each step is intended to be used as a standalone Codex implementation task/ticket.
+Because of that, important invariants/guardrails (especially performance/UX constraints) may be repeated inside multiple steps so each task stays self-contained and less error-prone to scope.

 ## Backend Contract Invariants (must-follow)

 - **All endpoints live under `/api`** (JSON).